-As part of the process, the Group volunteered to take part in the 2020 climate stress test exercise conducted by the ACPR and Banque de France.
-This stress test covered different transition scenarios.
+With this in mind, in 2020 CNP Assurances volunteered to participate in the climate stress test carried out by the ACPR and the Banque de France.
+This stress test covered various transition scenarios.
 For personal insurers like CNP Assurances, the unfavourable scenario of a sharp rise in temperatures would lead to a heightened incidence of claims due to an increase in pollution and vector-borne diseases, affecting: